gopaljogani/gopaljogani.github.io/_posts/2019-02-15-glossary-reinforcement.md

 $$

-* [Policy Improvement](#policy-improvement){:.mdLink}, make a GLIE (defined below) policy $\pi$ from $Q$.
+* [Policy Improvement](#policy-improvement), make a GLIE (defined below) policy $\pi$ from $Q$.
 Note that the policy improvement theorem still holds.

-Unsurprisingly, MC methods can be shown to converge if they [maintain exploration](#exploration-vs-exploitation){:.mdLink} and when the policy evaluation step uses an $\infty$ number of samples.
+Unsurprisingly, MC methods can be shown to converge if they [maintain exploration](#exploration-vs-exploitation) and when the policy evaluation step uses an $\infty$ number of samples.
 Indeed, these 2 conditions ensure that all expectations are correct as MC sampling methods are unbiased.

-Of course using an $\infty$ number of samples is not possible, and we would like to alternate (after every episode) between evaluation and improvement even when evaluation did not converge (similarly [value iteration](#value-iteration){:.mdLink}).
+Of course using an $\infty$ number of samples is not possible, and we would like to alternate (after every episode) between evaluation and improvement even when evaluation did not converge (similarly [value iteration](#value-iteration)).
 Although MC methods cannot converge to a suboptimal policy in this case, the fact that it converges to the optimal fixed point has yet to be formally proved.

 Maintaining exploration is a major issue.
 Indeed, if $\pi$ is deterministic then the samples will only improve estimates for one action per state.
 To ensure convergence we thus need a policy which is *Greedy in the Limit with Infinite Exploration* (*GLIE*). *I.e.* : 1/ All state-action pairs have to be explored infinitely many times; 2/ The policy has to converge to a greedy one.
 Possible solutions include: